tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 </p>

 <p style="text-align: justify">
   Note that this is not an exclusive feature, you can do this in some other applications as well (like Word and Notepad++).
 An alternative is holding Alt+Shift and moving the cursor with the arrow keys.
-This can be useful for example when working on a laptop without a mouse present and you don’t really trust yourself holding Alt, the select button and moving the touchpad at the same time.
-This alternative doesn’t work in every application though.
+This can be useful for example when working on a laptop without a mouse present and you don't really trust yourself holding Alt, the select button and moving the touchpad at the same time.
+This alternative doesn't work in every application though.
 In Word this keyboard shortcut is used to move the current paragraph.
 </p>

 <p style="text-align: justify">